InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 Allow a depositor with a balance to withdraw it.
 Invokable by any address (other than 0) with an ETH balance on deposit.
-Entire depositor balance is transferred to their address.
+Entire depositor balance is transferred to `msg.sender`.
 Emits `DepositorBalance` event of 0 amount once transfer is complete.

 ```solidity